kunalmessi10/FCN-with-CRF-post-processing/README.md

 ```python
 python camvid_utils.py
 ```
+It will create a folder in the directory which contains the above folders,a directory named Labeled_idx which would contain the 32 label encoded numpy vectors.

 Training

 ```python
 python camvid_train.py
 ```

-Now first run the file camvid_utils first.
-It will create a folder in the directory which contains the above folders,a directory named Labeled_idx which would contain the 32 label encoded numpy vectors.

-After this run the camvid_train.py and the model will start training.
+Training Results
+Coming Soon!!